 Verizon Deals, Promotions & Discounts

-Verizon provides you with a variety of incentives that rewards you for your loyalty.
+Verizon provides you with a variety of incentives that reward you for your loyalty.

 Verizon sometimes offers the latest phones, such as the iPhone or Google Pixel, for only $10 a month.
 These same phones can be obtained for free with an eligible trade-in, according to another promotion.
 Verizon also might have a long-running promotion, such as receiving a free Gear VR with the purchase of a Galaxy S7 or S7 edge.

 Furthermore, Verizon attempts to lure in customers to its other programs, such as Verizon Selects, which aims to make marketing more personalized.
 If you sign up for Verizon Selects, you'll receive an additional GB of data for free.